Emil KowalskiDesign Engineer

 Great animations feel natural

-This natural motion makes things easier to understand and is a major reason why mobile apps feel better than web apps.
 Changes in web apps often occur instantly, which makes the experience feel artificial and unfamiliar, since nothing in world around us disappears or appears instantly.

 I highly suggest playing around with spring animations in your projects.
 Below is a visualizer that can help you understand how spring animations are influenced by different parameters.